PermanentOrg/stela/API.md

 ### DELETE `/account/archive/:archiveId`

-Used by accounts that want to leave an archive that is shared with them.
+Used by accounts that want to leave an archive of which they are a member.

 - Headers: Authorization: Bearer \<JWT from FusionAuth>